IntuitDeveloper/intuit-api-docs/docs/getting-started/graphql-ide/insomnia-setup.md

 ## Asumptions

+* You have created an app in [developer.intuit.com](https://developer.intuit.com) and worked with your partner in Intuit for access to GraphQL APIs
 * This tutorial assumes you are working with a production trial company.
-* :red_circle: You have created an app in [developer.intuit.com](https://developer.intuit.com) and worked with your partner in Intuit for access to GraphQL APIs

 ### Install Insomnia
 [Download the latest version](https://insomnia.rest/download/).
 Version *2020.5.2* or higher.